$1 million charitable fund established for not-for-profit organizations in Missouri

 Not-for-profit agencies in southern and central Missouri that have been or will be affected by the coronavirus pandemic are eligible to receive a portion of $1 million in charitable funding through Community Foundation of the Ozarks (CFO), which has a branch office in Cape Girardeau.

-The assistance is targeted for not-for-profits working to support vulnerable citizens across the foundation's 58-county service region, including Cape Girardeau County and several surrounding counties in Southeast Missouri.
+The assistance is targeted for not-for-profits working to support vulnerable citizens across the foundations 58-county service region, including Cape Girardeau County and several surrounding counties in Southeast Missouri.

-As "second responders" in disaster circumstances, not-for-profits are called upon to provide services such as child care, food banks, transportation, and the physical and mental well-being of seniors and other high-risk individuals.
+As second responders in disaster circumstances, not-for-profits are called upon to provide services such as child care, food banks, transportation, and the physical and mental well-being of seniors and other high-risk individuals.

 This story available to you free thanks to the support of